genicam/harvesters/docs/TUTORIAL.rst

     h = Harvester()

-And load a CTI file on the ``Harvester`` objecjt; loading a CTI file, you can communicate with the GenTL Producer:
+And load a CTI file on the ``Harvester`` object; loading a CTI file, you can communicate with the GenTL Producer:

 .. code-block:: python